-• x86 sysupgrade (sometimes) loses config when kernel partition grows (#1010)

-This issue affects upgrades from v2016.2.x and older to the Gluon master only, we hope to fix it before the next major release.

-• Default TX power on many Ubiquiti devices is too high, correct offsets are unknown (#94)

-• The MAC address of the WAN interface is modified even when Mesh-on-WAN is disabled (#496)

-This may lead to issues in environments where a fixed MAC address is expected (like VMware when promiscuous mode is disallowed).
+- x86 sysupgrade (sometimes) loses config when kernel partition grows (#1010) - This issue affects upgrades from v2016.2.x and older to the Gluon master only, we hope to fix it before the next major release. - Default TX power on many Ubiquiti devices is too high, correct offsets are unknown (#94) - Reducing the TX power in the Advanced Settings is recommended. - The MAC address of the WAN interface is modified even when Mesh-on-WAN is disabled (#496) This may lead to issues in environments where a fixed MAC address is expected (like VMware when promiscuous mode is disallowed). - Inconsistent respondd API (#522)

+The current API is inconsistent and will be replaced eventually.
+The old API will still be supported for a while.